By Melissa Curtin

 Research types of souvenirs you may want to bring back – cigars, rum, coffee, honey.
 A lot of what we purchased could be bought in the airport after security, we were not thrilled when we learned we had overpaid for sweet and dry rum in Vinales.

 Pack a carry-on, especially if you don’t want to wait hours for your luggage or never receive your luggage.
 These were the stories we heard from friends in LA.
-However, we had no issues, but realized it would have made no sense to carry bigger luggage especially with all of the moving around we were doing.
+However, we had no issues but realized it would have made no sense to carry bigger luggage especially with all of the moving around we were doing.
 Budget several hours ahead of time for your return flight, especially if you need to exchange your money back to dollars.

 Stuff extra plastic bags in your suitcase to wrap dirty shoes or store dirty clothes because they will be hard to come by once in Cuba.
 Buy snacks and water in the airport before leaving so you have some treats and water on you the first few days because even those can be hard to find.
-If you are not use to traveling outside your comfort zone, then a tour may be a better option.
+If you are not used to traveling outside your comfort zone, then a tour may be a better option.

 Keep an open, compassionate mind.
 Cuba has an almost 100% literacy rate.
 We stayed with two men, one a former banker and the other a former meteorologist.
 Both made $20 or less a month until they started renting out their 3 rooms.
-We spent time with a 35 year old guy trained as a Navy captain, but since Cuba doesn’t have a boat, he works 18 hours a day in a food factory where he makes $20 a month as well.
-A 25 year old girl and her mom housed us in Vinales.
-Their two rooms are solidly booked (thanks to AirBnB), so they are building a third room.
+We spent time with a 35-year-old guy trained as a Navy captain, but since Cuba doesn’t have a boat, he works 18 hours a day in a food factory where he makes $20 a month as well.
+A 25-year-old girl and her mom housed us in Vinales.
+Their two rooms are solidly booked (thanks to Airbnb), so they are building a third room.
 A high level of education doesn’t mean you earn more money, but we constantly saw the desire to work, make more money, and enjoy music and movies from the states (often sent to Cubans on flash drives).

 Enjoy the rich culture of Cuba by being prepared; just remember to leave your expectations at home and pack accordingly.